dafny-lang/dafny/docs/DafnyRef/Types.md

 ### 19.3.2.
 Defining Co-inductive Datatypes
 Each value of an inductive datatype is finite, in the sense that it can be constructed by a finite number of calls to datatype constructors.
-In contrast, values of a co-inductive datatype, or co-datatype for short, can be infinite.
+In contrast, values of a coinductive datatype, or co-datatype for short, can be infinite.
 For example, a co-datatype can be used to represent infinite trees.